TheQyzylProject/QyzylShell/README.md

 ```sh
 sudo make uninstall # on QyzylShell directory
 ```
-If you deleted the folder, it doesn't matter.
+If you deleted the QyzylShell folder, it doesn't matter.
 You can download it again and use the `sudo make uninstall` command.